Strong Europe Tank Challenge: 2017

 The second annual competition included three newcomers, Austria, Ukraine and France.
 Italy, Denmark and Slovenia did not appear.

 2018

-The third annual competition took place from June 3rd to the 8th and included two newcomers: Sweden and the United Kingdom.
+The third annual competition took place from June 3 to the 8th and included two newcomers: Sweden and the United Kingdom.

+2025

+The fourth competition took place in February 2025, with an American team taking first place.
+Tank crews from Denmark, Italy, Slovenia and Switzerland also attended the competition.